 Before you reach for your secateurs and wade into the middle of the border to cut back flower florets of the Astrantia or seed heads from the popular ornamental onions – Allium’s.
 Take a moment to collect a few seeds from your best performing perennials, these seeds can be used to safe guard against losses or to gift/sell to friends and family.

 Freshly collected seed from many perennials can be sown immediately often resulting in the best germination rates.
 Seeds sown in September will germinate very quickly due to the relatively high light levels and warmer evening temperatures than we would expect as we move toward October.

 Seeds sown in September will need protection from prolong frost, a max/min thermostatic greenhouse heater will help keep the seeds free from freezing conditions or if your budget isn’t for stretching then lining your greenhouse with bubble wrap and covering your delicate seedlings with frost protection fleece will all help to ward off frozen compost, seedlings roots and shoots.

-Hope you enjoyed my selection of easy to grow perennials at just 99p!
-Before you go be sure to check out My Horticultural Journey, it may inspire you to get gardening or at the very least start Growing like iGrow.
+Hope you enjoyed my selection of easy to grow perennials that can be grown from seed Before you go be sure to check out My Horticultural Journey, it may inspire you to get gardening or at the very least start Growing like iGrow.